 Though some students will be taking General Education requirements well into their senior year, others will finish as early as their sophomore year.
 It might help to think of your educational experience as a sort of triangle, broad at the base (taking general education requirements during your first year or two to create a solid foundation and explore different areas) and then narrowing towards the top (as you focus more and more on a specific area of interest--your major—during your junior and senior years).

-With the exception of your first English and Math courses (which should be done in your first semester at John Jay), you can decide when you want to meet these requirements.
+With the exception of your English and Math courses (which should be done in your first semester at John Jay), and your First Year Seminar (which should be done in your first year), you can decide when you want to meet these requirements.
+Check out the New General Education Requirements.

 Still, there are some resources and tips that will help you plan your General Education courses wisely: